bereave/bereave.github.io/docs/README.md

 # Commencing the trade

 No matter what someone tells you, no matter how trusted they are, do <b>not</b> do a trust trade.
 That is just a recipe for disaster.
 Instead, ping for a middleman in a server with 1k+ members, dedicated to Identity V trading.
 Again, if you're not sure, <i>ask</i>.
-As a rule of thumb, I like to pick middlemen with at least 50 vouches, all recorded in a way I can view directly (Discord messages, usually in their own private server).
+As a rule of thumb, I like to pick middlemen with at least 50 vouches, all recorded in a way I can view directly (Discord messages, usually in their own private server connected to a public one, or a public one itself).